 If material is needed beyond the original loan period it must be renewed.
 Material may be renewed at a WSU Libraries Access Services desk, by telephone or in person.
 Additionally, you may renew materials online through your library account in Search It.
 Note that recalls placed on items could keep you from renewing them.
 Items borrowed from other Summit libraries are not renewable.

 Only WSU affiliates may request items through Search It.
-Users must be logged in to see request options.
-You will be prompted to enter your WSU Network ID and password to make a loan request, and you can request that items be delivered to the Access Services Desk of your choice, or may choose other delivery options.
+Users must be logged in to see request options and will be prompted to enter the WSU Network ID and password to make a loan request.
+Affiliates can request that items be delivered to the Access Services Desk of your choice, or may choose other delivery options.

 Can't find what you're looking for on the shelf?
-If an item is not checked out and you can't find it on the shelf, please report it to the Access Services desk.
-Once it's reported, Access Services staff will look for it.
+If an item is not checked out and you can't find it on the shelf, please request the item in Search It.
 If the item is found, you will be notified.
-Items not found at the end of the search may or may not be able to be replaced.
+Items may also be available for request through Summit or Interlibrary Loan.

 Heavily used items and those requested by instructors for assigned class reading are kept on reserve.
-In the Holland/Terrell Libraries, the Reserves Desk is located in Media Materials & Reserves on the Ground Floor.
+In the Holland/Terrell Libraries, the Reserves are located at the main Access Services desk on the first floor.
 Items on reserve in the Owen Science & Engineering Library are kept at their Access Services desk.
 Items are available upon request: bring the call number and your valid WSU ID.
-The Animal Health Library's reserve collections can use directly without asking.
-Because of the demand for these items, loan periods for reserves are shorter, fine rates are higher, and materials cannot be recalled.
+The Animal Health Library's reserve collections can be used directly without asking.
+Because of the demand for these items, loan periods for reserves are shorter and fine rates are higher.

 Community Users - Your Library Account

-Emeritus/retired faculty and retired staff are accorded full library privileges upon request.
-Contact the Access Services Manager, Sue Shipman at email@example.com to request access.
+Emeritus/retired faculty and retired staff are accorded full library privileges upon request and verification of status.
+Contact the Access Services Manager, Sue Shipman at firstname.lastname@example.org to request access.

 Washington state residents who are not affiliated with Washington State University may use Libraries resources and services and borrow library materials (per the Washington Administrative Code (504-40-020)).
 Residents who are 16 years old or older may apply for an off-campus borrower card at any WSU Libraries Access Services desk with a valid ID.
 Acceptable forms of ID that can be used for signing up for a borrower card include identification from a federal agency, state agency, or another academic institution.
 Guest users may request WSU Libraries items to be held at an Access Services desk by filling out a Search Request Card and turning it in at the desk.

-Any library material which has not been desensitized will cause the exit alarm to sound and the security gate to lock.
+Any library material which has not been desensitized will cause the exit alarm to sound.
 When the alarm sounds, all books and packages will be checked to make certain that library materials have been properly checked out.
 If non-circulating materials, e.g., reference items, or current journals are found, a written report of the incident will be filed.
-If a determination is made that an attempted theft has taken place, the Student Affairs Office and WSU Police Services.
+If a determination is made that an attempted theft has taken place, the Student Affairs Office and WSU Police will be contacted.